×

 • Information on incompatibilities

-This wealth of information allows the system to make intelligent decisions at every stage of the logistics flow.
+This wealth of information allows the system to make intelligent decisions at each stage of the logistics flow.

 This is arguably the most critical feature.
 Can you store a flammable product next to an oxidizing product?
 The answer is no, and that's a basic rule.
 But what about the hundreds of other possible combinations?

-The compatibility (or incompatibility) matrix is a feature of the WMS's "hazardous materials" module that integrates these complex rules.
-In concrete terms, when the system needs to assign a storage location for an incoming product, it doesn't just look for a free space.
-It analyzes the nature of the products already stored in neighboring locations (above, below, next to it) and will only suggest a location that scrupulously respects the separation rules.
+The compatibility (or incompatibility) matrix is a feature of the WMS's "hazardous materials" module that incorporates these complex rules.
+In practice, when the system needs to assign a storage location for an incoming product, it doesn't simply search for an available space.
+It analyzes the nature of the products already stored in neighboring locations (above, below, next to) and will only propose a location that strictly adheres to the separation rules.

 This automation eliminates the risk of human error , which could have catastrophic consequences, and guarantees perfectly secure storage management.

-Security shouldn't come at the expense of efficiency.
-A high-performance WMS optimizes logistics flow management while taking security constraints into account.
+Safety should not come at the expense of efficiency.
+A high-performing WMS optimizes the management of logistics flows while taking security constraints into account.

-• Intelligent Slotting : The system can define dedicated areas in the warehouse for each hazard class.
-The most hazardous products or those requiring specific equipment (ventilated areas, temperature-controlled) will be automatically directed to the appropriate areas.
+• Intelligent slotting : The system can define dedicated zones within the warehouse for each hazard class.
+The most hazardous products or those requiring specific equipment (ventilated areas, temperature-controlled areas) will be automatically directed to the appropriate zones.

-• Safe picking paths : The WMS can optimize order picker routes to minimize travel in high-risk areas.
-It can also group picking tasks by product type to avoid the simultaneous handling of incompatible substances on the same cart.
+• Safe picking routes : The WMS can optimize order picker routes to minimize movement in high-risk areas.
+It can also group picking tasks by product type to prevent the simultaneous handling of incompatible substances on the same cart.

-• Quantity management : The system constantly ensures compliance with the maximum quantities authorized per storage cell or per zone, in accordance with regulatory thresholds (notably Seveso).
+• Quantity management : The system constantly monitors compliance with the maximum quantities allowed per storage cell or per zone, in accordance with regulatory thresholds (notably Seveso).

 Traceability: A regulatory and security imperative

 End-to-end traceability is a non-negotiable requirement.
-The WMS ensures this monitoring in real time:
+The WMS ensures this tracking in real time:

 • Upon receipt : Recording of batch number, expiry date, supplier.

-• During storage : Tracking every movement of the product from one location to another.
+• During storage : Tracking of each movement of the product from one location to another.

-• When preparing orders : Precise association of the batch shipped to each customer order.
+• During order preparation : Precise association of the shipped batch with each customer order.

-This granularity of information allows you to immediately isolate a defective batch, provide accurate information to emergency services in an emergency, and demonstrate your diligence to authorities in the event of an audit.
-This makes inventory management precise and reliable.
+This level of detail allows for the immediate isolation of defective batches, the provision of precise information to emergency services in case of an emergency, and the demonstration of due diligence to authorities in the event of an audit.
+Inventory management thus becomes precise and reliable.

-Not all inventory management software is equal when it comes to the complexity of hazardous materials.
+Not all inventory management software is created equal when it comes to the complexity of hazardous products.
 When choosing your WMS solution , certain modules and features are truly essential.

 Here is a checklist for evaluating a WMS platform:

-• Advanced product sheet management : Ability to store all safety data (ADR/CLP classes, risk phrases, etc.).
+• Advanced product data management : Ability to store all safety data (ADR/CLP classes, risk phrases, etc.).

-• Configurable Storage Rules Engine : Must include a compatibility matrix to manage product co-habitation.
+• Configurable storage rules engine : Must include a compatibility matrix to manage product coexistence.

-• Warehouse mapping by risk zones : Allows you to visualize and dedicate specific zones (flammable liquids, corrosives, etc.).
+• Mapping of the warehouse by risk zones : Allows visualization and dedication of specific zones (flammable liquids, corrosive liquids, etc.).

-• Batch and serial number management : For total traceability, from receipt to dispatch.
+• Batch and serial number management : For total traceability, from receipt to shipment.

-• Storage/picking algorithms (FIFO/FEFO) : Essential for managing expiration dates (First-Expired, First-Out).
+• Storage/retrieval algorithms (FIFO/FEFO) : Essential for managing expiration dates (First-Expired, First-Out).

-• Order preparation assistance : Operator guidance for safe picking (e.g. not mixing certain products on a trolley).
+• Order preparation assistance : Guiding operators for safe picking (e.g., not mixing certain products on a trolley).

-• Edition of compliant transport documents (ADR) : Automatic generation of the necessary slips and declarations.
+• Editing of compliant transport documents (ADR) : Automatic generation of the necessary slips and declarations.

-• Management of containers and packaging : Monitoring of the types of approved packaging used.
+• Container and packaging management : Monitoring of approved packaging types used.

-• Audit trail and reporting : Historical record of all movements and events to ensure compliance and facilitate audits.
+• Audit trail and reporting : Recording of all movements and events to ensure compliance and facilitate audits.

 A Warehouse Management System that ticks all these boxes becomes much more than a tool: it is the guarantor of your compliance and the pillar of your warehouse security strategy.

 The best WMS software in the world will never be 100% effective without trained teams and clear procedures.
-Technology is a guide, a safeguard, but humans remain the key players.
+Technology is a guide, a safeguard, but the human element remains central.

-An order picker handling hazardous materials is not an operator like any other.
-He must receive specific and ongoing training on:
+A warehouse worker handling hazardous materials is not like other workers.
+They must receive specific and ongoing training on:

 • Risk recognition : Understanding the meaning of CLP pictograms on labels.

-• Handling procedures : How to handle, carry and move different types of containers safely.
+• Handling procedures : How to safely handle, carry and move different types of containers.

-• Wearing Personal Protective Equipment (PPE) : Knowing which equipment (gloves, goggles, masks, etc.) to use for each type of product.
+• Wearing Personal Protective Equipment (PPE) : Knowing which equipment (gloves, glasses, masks…) to use for each type of product.

-• Using WMS : Mastering mobile terminals to follow system instructions without error.
+• Using WMS : Mastering mobile devices to follow system instructions without error.

-• Emergency procedures : Know first aid procedures, the location of fire extinguishers, safety showers and evacuation procedures.
+• Emergency procedures : Knowing first aid techniques, the location of fire extinguishers, safety showers and evacuation procedures.

-Training is not a one-time activity.
-Regular refreshers and role-playing exercises must be scheduled to maintain a high level of vigilance and competence.
+Training is not a one-off event.
+Regular reminders and practical exercises must be scheduled to maintain a high level of vigilance and competence.

-What to do in the event of a chemical spill?
-How to respond to a fire in a flammable product storage area?
+What should you do in case of a chemical spill?
+How should you react to a fire starting in a storage area for flammable products?

-There is no room for improvisation.
-Clear, written, and publicly known emergency procedures must be established in collaboration with local emergency services (fire brigade).
-In the event of an alert, the WMS can instantly provide response teams with:
+Improvisation has no place here.
+Clear, written emergency procedures, known to all, must be established in collaboration with the local emergency services (fire department).
+In the event of an alert, the WMS can instantly provide the response teams with:

-• A map of the warehouse with the exact location of the incident.
+• A plan of the warehouse with the exact location of the incident.

 • The precise list of products stored in the area concerned, with their safety data sheets (SDS).